vicomarquez/holbertonschool-AirBnB_clone/README.md

 | all | prints all string representation of all instances based or not on the class name|
 | update | updates an instance based on the class name and id by adding or updating attribute |

+## Console Classes

+We managed proper serialization and deserialization of these classes:
+- User
+- Place
+- State
+- City
+- Amenity
+- Review

 ## How to use the console

 First of all, you will need to clone this repository.